 There are many reasons for a home to become distressed.
 Below are the most common ways it occurs and things to look for when considering a distressed home.

-There are many things that can create the need for a short sale.
+There are many things that can create the need to go to someone like ben buys indy houses for a short sale.

 - Divorce: When a marriage collapses, the assets need to be divided.
 That means liquidating the property.
 They are willing to take a loss to move on quickly.
 Short sales will speed up the process.